Account Resource Limits

 The following information outlines the usage limits for specific HPC account types.

 Time on the Linux computing resource is allocated in core hours.
 To determine your core hours, multiply how many nodes you will be using by the number of CPU cores you will be using and then multiply that number by how many hours you will be using them.
 For example, the use of 10 nodes with 8 CPU cores for three hours is counted as 240 core hours.
 Most of the HPC compute nodes have 8 CPU cores so if you are unsure of how many cores you are using per node, 8 is a good estimate.

 Concurrent Job Limits

-In general, jobs will be scheduled and run on a first-come, first-served basis within a queue, provided that adequate resources are available.
-To maximize the use of computing resources, HPCC management, in consultation with the HPCC allocation committee, may restrict the number of jobs you can run concurrently from a given account.
+In general, jobs will be scheduled and run on a first-come, first-served basis within a partition, provided that adequate resources are available.
+To maximize the use of computing resources, HPC management, in consultation with the HPC allocation committee, may restrict the number of jobs you can run concurrently from a given account.

 |Partition Name||Maximum Jobs Queued||Maximum Node Count||Maximum Wall Time||Maximum Jobs per User|